Last Updated on March 16, 2025

 Reduction of Uric acid levels

-Most of the patients are put on drugs for lowering serum uric acid levels after the first attack of gout.
+Most of the patients are put on drugs to lower serum uric acid levels after the first attack of gout.
 Some physicians recommend waiting for the second attack if the first one is not severe because not all patients experience a second attack.

 Other measures are